Last Updated on

 Also Read: 10 Vintage Photos of Filipinos Being Awesome

-There are historical events that are only supported by few surviving documents.
-In most cases however, the stories we know have been fully preserved in photographs.
+There are historical events that are only supported by a few surviving documents.
+In most cases, however, the stories we know have been fully preserved in photographs.
 And we’re not just talking about iconic photographs like Rizal wearing a coat or Bonifacio’s only existing portrait.
 There are a lot of lesser-known photos in Philippine history that are equally intriguing, and here are just 7 of them:

 Table of Contents

 - 1. President Emilio Aguinaldo during the opening of Malolos Congress, with General Antonio Luna behind him (1898).

 - 2. A group of guests attending a Moro wedding in Sulu (1891).

 - 4. A man on a hammock (presumably Apolinario Mabini) guarded by Americans (1899).